micahgodbolt/fluent-ui-react-staging/packages/base/src/components/README.md

 ### Composition
-The menu should consist of a list element which renders individual menu items.
+The menu should consist of a list element, a `ul`, which renders individual menu items.
 Each menu item consists of an `li` which renders with `role="menuitem"`